The top 11 websites for finding your ideal roommate in NYC

-Regardless of which route you take—be it combing through ads on Craigslist (my own go-to) or leveraging a roommate-finder service to do the screening for you (one out of three fails on my own scorecard)—the takeaways are the same:
+Regardless of which route you take—be it combing through ads on Craigslist (my former go-to) or leveraging a roommate-finder service to do the screening for you (one out of three fails on my own scorecard)—the takeaways are the same:

 Two more lessons to live by when perusing any site or profile: Go with your gut and have an open mind.

 And FYI: if you are curious about co-living options, where you rent a furnished room in a shared apartment with built-in roommates, check out Roomrs, Common, and Outpost Club.
 This arrangement is especially helpful if you don't need a 12-month lease.